Jikkesh/A2Studio-BenhiveTask/README.md

 2. Navigate to the project directory: cd A2Studio

+cd client

 3. Install dependencies for the frontend: npm install

+Open Server on Visual Studio

 4. Install NuGet packages for the backend: dotnet restore

-5. Set up PostgreSQL database and configure the connection string in `appsettings.json`:
+6. Set up PostgreSQL database and configure the connection string in `appsettings.json`:

 ```Json
 {